Jtachan/py-coding-hints/docs/clean-coding.md

 Please take a deeper look into `typing`, as it won't be fully covered in this project.

 Additionally, type hints also help you in the future with the auto-completion tool from your IDE.
-At this last example, `numbers` is defined as a list.
+At this last example, `numbers` is defined as a list or a tuple.
 Then, if we type `numbers.` our IDE should open a prompt of many options to choose, like the functions `append()` or `pop()`.

 They also help to prevent mistakes.
-With the same example, if someone tries to use `print_even_numbers(numbers=2)` then the IDE should complain, as '2' is an integer and not a list.
+With the same example, if someone tries to use `print_even_numbers(numbers=2)` then the IDE should complain, as '2' is an integer and not a sequence.

 ### Docstrings